-The workshop can be presented in one of two ways (both are open to everyone regardless of their experience with collaboration and/or the arts):
+The workshop can be presented in one of two ways:

 As well as traditional musical instruments and voices, the workshop may also incorporate found objects and objects that already naturally exist in the space, the acoustical properties of the space and everything possible that we discover as an ensemble throughout the process.